 Running the Marathon and Winning the Race

 Vision therapy treatment can range in length, but most treatments run six to nine months.
-Katie’s treatment program took seven months.
+Penelope's treatment program took seven months.
 This involved a combination of vision therapy performed once a day at home for five/six days a week, and then one office visit per week at The Vision Therapy Center.

 Making Progress -- Inside the Classroom and Out

 Her confidence has soared beyond the classroom.
 On the soccer field, she used to be nervous and unsure of herself.
 Now she plays with confidence and intensity.
 “She came off the field one day and said, ‘Mom, I was fierce!
 They couldn’t get the ball past me!’”
-Becky recalled.
+Joan recalled.

 Helping to Spread the Word Among Other Reading Specialists